stoplightio/elements/CONTRIBUTING.md

 There is **no need to build *Elements* beforehand**, the test runs on the currently saved TypeScript code.
 Make sure to install dependencies, however. (`yarn`)

-Any arguments you append after the command will get forwarded to jest.
+Any arguments you append after the command are forwarded to jest.
 Some useful combinations:
 ```shell
 # Shows the result of each individual test case
 yarn elements test --verbose